inveniosoftware/invenio/docs/admin/oairepository-admin-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the settings of the OAI Repository are defined, the next step is to expose corresponding metadata via the OAI Repository Gateway.
+Once the settings of the OAI Repository are defined, the next step is to expose the corresponding metadata via the OAI Repository Gateway.
 This is done by launching the ``oairepositoryupdater`` script, that will add the OAI identifier and OAI setSpec(s) to the records to be exposed (according to the settings defined in the OAI Repository admin